-Reindeer husbandry Nordregio has written a report, Reindeer Husbandry in Sapmi, commissioned by NKJ.
+Reindeer husbandry Nordregio has written a report, Reindeer Husbandry in Sapmi (PDF), commissioned by NKJ.
 The report is a summary of the relevant research done the last ten years.
 It was presented at, and formed a basis for, a seminar about reindeer husbandry research in Tromsø, Norway, before Christmas.

 The purpose of the seminar was to get a good overview of the problems and possibilities the reindeer husbandry is facing in the future.

 – We want to develop the reindeer husbandry moving towards future, says Sunna Marie Pentha, adviser at the Norwegian Agricultural and food department.